usi-systems/nocc/README.md

 be aborted at the store, it optimistically aborts the transaction by re-writing the packet header, and routing the packets back to the client.
 As a result, Gotthard can significantly reduce the overall latency for processing a request.
-Moreover, since requests are processed ``on the wire'', Gotthard reduces load on the storage server, increasing transaction throughput.
+Moreover, since requests are processed "on the wire", Gotthard reduces load on the storage server, increasing transaction throughput.